fabiodearaujo/bug_tracker_mp3/README.md

 -   When creating New Ticket, the error messages for Ticket Category and Project Selection are not being displayed correctly.

 -   The search field on Manage User was designed on the same way all other containers from the Webapp, but for some reason it appears wider than other containers.
+Not a major issue, but it will be reviewed in future versions.